Pharmacovigilance and Risk Management Strategies Conference

 Khaudeja Bano, DrMed, MD, MS

-Dr. Bano is a Senior Medical Director at Abbott.
+Dr. Bano is the Vice President of Combination product Quality at Amgen.
 She is a Physician, with a Masters in Clinical Research (UCSD), Pharmaceutical engineering Certification, a Database Administrator and a certified Project Management Professional.
 She is an Abbott President’s award winner, avid Toastmaster and a certified coach.
 Khaudeja has more than 25 years professional experience, including patient care.
 She has held several global safety positions at Guidant, Abbott (multiple divisions like Vascular, Diagnostics, and Established Pharma), and AbbVie Inc. She currently serves as the working group chair of the Combination Product Coalition's Post-marketing Safety Reporting team.

 Quynh Nhu Nguyen, MS